aadium/lung-disease-detection/README.md

-# COVID-19 detection
+# Lung Disease Detection

-This is a Python program for training a Convolutional Neural Network (CNN) model to detect COVID-19 from chest X-ray images, and serving it on an API endpoint.
+This is a Python program for training a Convolutional Neural Network (CNN) model to detect diseases from chest X-ray images, and serving it on an API endpoint.
 Here is a detailed description of the files involved:

 ### web-service
 <li>This is a web server built using Flask that serves the image classification model over a web service.